mspreafico/BO06-FunCM/README.md

-# BO06-mflcrm
+# BO06-FunCM

-Code for implementing Multivariate Functional Linear Cox Regression Model (MFLCRM) applied to MRC BO06 trial in Osteosarcoma.
+Code for implementing Functional covariate Cox Model (FunCM) applied to MRC BO06 trial in Osteosarcoma to represent time-varying covariates by means of Functional Data Analysis and to include them into survival models (i.e., Multivariate Functional Linear Cox Regression Model - MFLCRM).

 Data are not publicly available due to confidentiality and privacy restrictions.